 5. Conduct a pre-listing home inspection.

 When you have plenty of eager homebuyers at your open house, you don’t want them to notice your leaky plumbing, inconsistent air conditioning or drafty windows.
 This occurrence could be even worse if potential buyers ask your realtor about an electrical wiring or siding problem they didn’t realize you had.
-To avoid this embarrassment, consider bringing in a professional home inspector to go through your house and point out any potential issues.
+To avoid this embarrassment, consider bringing in a professional home inspector from Alban Inspections to go through your house and point out any potential issues.
 This way, you know what issues you face, and your realtor can answer your buyers’ questions honestly and comprehensively.